Endition/CharitySwimRun/README.md

 <h1>CharitySwimRun</h1>
 Organize 24-hour/charity swims and runs.
 Manage participants, count lanes/laps, evaluate results and print certificates.
 The software is intended for temporary use on a web server in a local network.
 The software runs in the browser and is responsive, meaning it can be used by all devices in the network without additional requirements.
+Thanks to <a href="https://github.com/zuramai/mazer">zuramai</a> for the Dashboard.

 The user interface is in German.
 (For historical reasions the code is also in German.
 I will change that continuously)